HardlyDifficult/Tutorials/Outline.md

 ## Create a Spike Ball GameObject

-Add a sprite for the spike ball and drag it into the Hierarchy to create a GameObject.
-Set filter mode Point and Order in Layer to -1.
+Add a sprite and GameObject for the spike ball.
+Set filter mode to Point and Order in Layer to -1.
 We are using We are using [Kenney.nl's Jumper Pack](http://kenney.nl/assets/jumper-pack) 'PNG/enemy/spikeball1'.

 <details><summary>How</summary>

  - Drag/drop the sprite into Assets/Art.
  - Set the 'Filter Mode: Point (no filter)'.
  - Drag the sprite into the 'Hierarchy' tab.
 Rename to 'Spike Ball'.
- - Under the 'Sprite Renderer' component, update 'Order in Layer' to '-1'.
+ - Under the SpriteRenderer component, update 'Order in Layer' to '-1'.

 <img src="http://i.imgur.com/lIXupzs.png" width=150px />